Staff-Talk Tickets

 - Rename the ticket using

-/renamehas a short cooldown.
-If it fails due to cooldown or permissions, you can rename the ticket thread title manually.
+/renamehas a cooldown.
+If it fails due to cooldown or permissions, rename the ticket thread title manually.

 - Add the user to the ticket with